inkan-tech/flutter-parse-gql-ci/README.md

 A Flutter project that aims to provide a simple code/demo to achieve the following:

 - Login/Signup/logout state-managed
-- Sparse Back4app backend using GraphQL > 5.0 module
+- parse Back4app backend using GraphQL > 5.0 module
 - Tests of the functions
 - CI/CD of the tests